 The Biden administration’s most important climate action to date was signing the Inflation Reduction Act into law in August 2022, the most comprehensive climate legislation the U.S. has even seen.
 The law invests hundreds of billions of dollars in clean energy, electric vehicles, environmental justice and more.

 But passing the Inflation Reduction Act was just the first step.
-In the year and a half since its enactment, the administration has focused on developing tax credit guidance and launching programs to implement its many clean energy provisions.
+In the two years since its enactment, the administration has focused on developing tax credit guidance and launching programs to implement its many clean energy provisions.
 Earning top marks in climate action, however, will require continuing timely and equitable implementation of the legislation while taking additional action to fill policy gaps.

 Here’s how the Biden administration has performed so far across 10 key climate priorities